-Puebla is located close to some of the most amazing and beautiful archaeological sites of México such as Cacaxtla, Cantona, Cholula, Teotihuacan.
+Puebla has an important presence in archaelogy then is located close to some of the top amazing and beautiful archaeological sites of Mexico.
+Famous ruins as Cacaxtla, Cantona, Cholula, Teotihuacan.
+All places with site museum to visit.

 It was a fortified city with a high urbanization level at prehispanic times, probably founded by Olmec-Xicalanca groups towards the late Classical Period.
 Cantona sat astride an old trading route between the Gulf Coast and the Central Highlands and was a prominent, if isolated, Mesoamerican city between 600 and 1000 CE.
 It was abandoned after AD 1050.